salmanbao/custom-protoc-plugin/Readme.md

 We are specifying a custom MessagOption name `validateEmail` and if it true we are generating a function name `ValidateEmail` in our custom coded file.

 ``Internal`` folder contain the newly generated code

+In `examples` directory you will find example usage of different packages of [protobuf-go](https://github.com/protocolbuffers/protobuf-go) so you can get the idea of its usage.

 ## Installation

 Install Prequisites